-Appendix E: Observations and technical guidance
+Appendix C: Observations and technical guidance

-- 1. This compliance check decision does not prevent ECHA from initiating further compliance checks at a later stage on the registrations present. - 2.
-Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of the Member States. - 3.
+- 1. This testing proposal examination decision does not prevent ECHA from initiating compliance checks at a later stage on the registrations present. - 2.
+Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of your Member State(s). - 3.
 Test guidelines, GLP requirements and reporting